 Each day, close to a half million email messages are sent to users on the KU Lawrence campus.
 Many of these are unwanted messages, generically referred to as spam or junk email.
 Spam is not only annoying, but is also a drain on your time and our campus technology resources.
-Some spam messages are dangerous because they contain viruses, or attempt to coax private or financial information from the recipient.

-What is KU doing to manage spam?
+What is KU Doing to Manage Spam?

 - Outlook 2013 - On the Home tab, in the Delete group, click Junk, and then click Not Junk.